lucasaa482/gitscrolls/meta/master-roadmap-consolidated.md

 ---

 ### **SCROLL VII: SCYLLA AND CHARYBDIS OF TIMING**
-*"Sacred Timing" - The Impossible Choice*
+*"Between the Monsters of Time" - The Impossible Choice*

 #### The Setup (February 2025):
 - **Critical Security Patch:** Zero-day vulnerability requires immediate deployment